sumwale/ybox/README.md

 ### Conda

 **NOTE:** this set up is no longer actively maintained.

+This set up does not support multiple python environments as required by `tox` but should be fine for development, IDE and running tests using `run-tests.sh`.

 Scripts to set up a conda environment appropriate for the project have been provided in the 'conda' directory which creates an environment in 'conda/.conda' directory